-Definitions
+WCPF Category Definitions

 Nature

-an image of a human, which can be either in a studio or in a more informal setting, and can be anything from a study of the head and shoulders to a full length subject.
+An image of a human, which can be either in a studio or in a more informal setting, and can be anything from a study of the head and shoulders to a full length subject.

 Landscape

-to include the landmass, but not to include a building or people as the major subject, although they can be included as a minor element of the picture if they add to the scene.
+To include the landmass, but not to include a building or people as the major subject, although they can be included as a minor element of the picture if they add to the scene.
 Water and managed landscape can be included, including coastal scenes.

-any subject which is recorded in such a way as to not fit the whole frame owing to the closeness of the camera to the subject.
+Any subject which is recorded in such a way as to not fit the whole frame owing to the closeness of the camera to the subject.
 The subject does not have to be larger than life size, although true macro images are included in the category, and can be of any subject matter.

 Open Category